Can Canaan Inc. (CAN) Remain Competitive?

 Many brokerage firms have already submitted their reports for CAN stocks, with DA Davidson repeating the rating for CAN by listing it as a “Buy.”
 The predicted price for CAN in the upcoming period, according to DA Davidson is $15 based on the research report published on April 05th of the current year 2022.

-Volatility was left at 11.34%, however, over the last 30 days, the volatility rate increased by 7.43%, as shares sank -20.76% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.71% upper at present.
+Volatility was left at 9.39%, however, over the last 30 days, the volatility rate increased by 7.76%, as shares sank -32.42% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -23.94% lower at present.

 Stock Fundamentals for CAN